Little Golem

 A rating is an estimate, usually expressed as a number, of a player's past performance/skill for a particular game.
 You can usually get an idea of the comparable strength of two players by comparing their ratings.
 A player rated several hundred points higher than the other player, for example, will usually be the stronger of the two players.

-All tournament games (and only tournament games) are rated.
-Exception: To help prevent a player from manipulating his or her own rating, if you and your opponent are both using the same IP address, or if you have previously logged in using your opponent's IP address, the game will not be rated.
+To help prevent a player from manipulating his or her own rating, if you and your opponent are both using the same IP address, or if you have previously logged in using your opponent's IP address, the game will not be rated.

 Generally speaking, if you win a game your rating goes up.
 If you lose a game your rating goes down.
 If you defeat a player with a much higher rating than yours, your rating will increase more than if you defeat a player with a rating lower than yours.
 The reverse is also true.
 If you lose to a player who has a rating much higher than yours, your rating will not decrease as much as if you lost to a player with a lower rating than yours.